Rocco Galati: COVID-19

-Galati has been a vocal opponent of COVID-19 vaccines and government measures.
-He currently represents Dr. Rochagné Kilian of Owen Sound who is part of a group of Ontario doctors accused of freely dispensing vaccine exemptions.
+Galati has been a vocal opponent of COVID-19 vaccines and government measures in response to the COVID-19 pandemic in Canada.
+In this regard, he has represented a range of individuals and organizations.
+Examples include Dr. Rochagné Kilian of Owen Sound, who is part of a group of Ontario doctors accused of freely dispensing vaccine exemptions, Action4Canada and Vaccine Choice Canada.